Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas vs. East Carolina Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game that pits the Texas Longhorns (25-9) against the East Carolina Lady Pirates (23-9) at Moody Center is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 72-53 in favor of Texas, who is heavily favored by our model.
-Tipoff is at 10:00 PM ET on March 18.
+Saturday's game between the Texas Longhorns (25-9) and East Carolina Lady Pirates (23-9) matching up at Moody Center has a projected final score of 72-53 (according to our computer prediction) in favor of heavily favored Texas, so it should be a one-sided matchup.
+The game will begin at 10:00 PM ET on March 18.

-In their last time out, the Longhorns lost 61-51 to Iowa State on Sunday.
+The Longhorns are coming off of a 61-51 loss to Iowa State in their most recent game on Sunday.

 Texas vs. East Carolina Game Info